-The Zakharov equation (11) predicts amplitude and phase of the waves.
+The Zakharov equation [(11)] predicts amplitude and phase of the waves.
 For practical applications such as wave prediction, the detailed information regarding the phase of the waves is not available.
-Therefore, at best one can hope to predict average quantities such as the second moment where the angle brackets denote an ensemble average.
+Therefore, at best one can hope to predict average quantities such as the second moment, where the angle brackets denote an ensemble average.
 Here, we briefly sketch the derivation of the evolution equation for the second moment from the Zakharov equation, assuming a zero mean value, $\langle a_1 \rangle = 0$.
-It is known, however, that because of nonlinearity, the evolution of the second moment is determined by the fourth moment, and so on, resulting in an infinite hierarchy of equations (Davidson, 1972).
-To obtain a meaningful truncation of this hierachy, it is customary to assume that the probability distribution for a_1 is close to a Gaussian distribution, an assumption which is a reasonable one for small wave steepness ε .
+It is known, however, that because of nonlinearity, the evolution of the second moment is determined by the fourth moment, and so on, resulting in an infinite hierarchy of equations (Davidson 1972).
+To obtain a meaningful truncation of this hierachy, it is customary to assume that the sea surface is close to a Gaussian state.
+This means that the amplitudes a_1 are simultaneously Gaussian, an assumption that is a reasonable one for small wave steepness ε .
 In that event, higher-order moments can be expressed in lower-order moments.
-In general, for a zero-mean stochastic variable a_1 , one finds that the fourth moment becomes where D is the so-called fourth cumulant, which vanishes for a Gaussian sea state.
-Resonant nonlinear interactions, however, will tend to create correlations in such a way that a finite fourth cumulant results.
-But for small steepnes D is expected to be small, so that an approximate closure of the infinite hierarchy of equations may be achieved.
+For a zeromean stochastic variable a, the fourth moment can be written as (Hasselmann 1962: Crawford et al. 1980)